fluffynuts/yafs/README.md

 - copyFile
   - copy a file, with an option to overwite if existing
+- cp
+  - copy a file or a folder (with optional recursion)
 - exists
   - tests if the path exists (file or folder or other)
 - folderExists